sipcic/outbound-requirements/README.md

-# XML to CSV Transformer via JMS Queue
+# Requirements: Batching JMS Messages to Files

 ## Overview
 This document outlines the design requirements and flow for an XML-to-CSV Transformer system.
 The system consumes XML messages from a JMS queue, transforms them based on a descriptor, and writes them to a CSV file in a reliable, fault-tolerant, and transactional manner.